roman-milk/roman-milk.github.io/fit-vs-fat.md

+===

- ****** Fit vs. Fat ****** byTheTalkMan© "What are you doing here?"
+"What are you doing here?"
 I asked, confused and a little flabbergasted; I had specifically made sure he wouldn't be here today to witness my humiliation.
 It was going to be bad enough with Alexis' cruel judgmentality, much less watching Ben's disappointment...why was he here?

  "Um, Alexis asked me to be here," Ben replied.